EricaSG/dsc-mod-2-project-v2-1-onl01-dtsc-ft-041320/README.md

 ## Exploratory Data Analysis

-#### 1.What are the most/least expensive homes based on zipcodes (cheapest area to live in vs most expensive)?
+#### 1. What are the most/least expensive homes based on zipcodes (cheapest area to live in vs most expensive)?

 ![image](https://user-images.githubusercontent.com/47164862/83890602-95ef6c00-a711-11ea-9d03-08c141846537.png)

 Analysis of EDA::
 ~1910 & ~1940's and 2000's are among the highest sold homes.
 Surprisingly yr_build and yr_renovation had correlations of 0.053965 & 0.117858 with the house price
 homes in the 1910's were inspired by the Victotian style architecture.
 These houses can make a profit by being sold to historical societies or used in movie sets.
-Renovation is likely negligible because buyers who purchase lived in home probably plan to do renovations of their own, making the current renovations irrelevant
+Renovation is likely negligible because buyers who purchase lived in home probably plan to do renovations of their own, making the current renovations irrelevant.

-#### 2.What's the lowest grade/condition with the highest profit and vice versa?
+#### 2. What's the lowest grade/condition with the highest profit and vice versa?

 ![image](https://user-images.githubusercontent.com/47164862/83888356-56278500-a70f-11ea-95ee-b29bb70fbc24.png)